vitalets/eslint-plugin-visual-complexity/README.md

 }
 ```

-Complexity **4**, calculated by the core eslint rule, means the function above is equivalent to:
+It means the function is equivalent to:
 ```js
 function f(a) {
   if (condition) {